auth0/docs/articles/users/concepts/overview-user-account-linking.md

 ## Scenarios

-In this section we will see some scenarios that implement account linking:
+Here are some scenarios that implement account linking:
 * [Automatic account linking](#automatic-account-linking): automatically link accounts with the same email address
 * [User-initiated account linking](#user-initiated-account-linking): allow your users to link their accounts using an admin screen in your app
 * [Suggested account linking](#suggested-account-linking): identify accounts with the same email address and prompt the user in your app to link them